ASIA

 As I mentioned, it was initially envisioned that each of the park’s lands would have its own ride with the scope of Africa’s Safari.
 For Asia, that was meant to be Tiger River Rapids – a sort of “water safari” that would see guests float past Asian animals, mixing in the white water “thrills” of a flume ride.
 As the story goes, what ultimately ended this pursuit was that inevitable backlash of making some of the park’s animals visible only for those who met the height, health, and safety requirements of a water-based thrill ride.

 Instead, we can sort of imagine that the concept was split in two, creating the Jungle Trek (for animals) and Kali River Rapids (for thrills).
-(Early park maps even called the yet-to-open ride “Tiger River Run,” which was obviously changed to communicate that you wouldn’t see tigers on board.)
+(Early park maps even called the yet-to-open ride “Tiger River Run,” which was likely changed by opening lest people expect to see tigers on board.)
 Kali River Rapids is a fairly standard water rapids ride wrapped in a beautiful forest setting.
-Halfway through, the rafts drift through a smoking, sparse, dying forest that’s in the midst of being cut down – a not-to-subtle commentary on that “cohabitation” theme, and how we as humans navigate our needs and responsibilities in the world we share.

 A second half of Asia was unveiled in 2006 with the opening of EXPEDITION EVEREST.
 In the land’s mythology, Serka Zong is a municipality on the outskirts of Anandapur, bordering the Himalayan Mountains and more influenced by the architecture and history of Tibet and Nepal.
 The opening of that half of the land also completed an “outer loop” around the lagoon portion of the Discovery River, connecting Asia to the theater in Dinoland.

-So basically, the park’s 5,000 seat amphitheater is empty and (thanks to the Florida sun) totally unusable for anything but a nighttime show, which appears to be an unappetizing initiative for Team Disney Orlando whose short love affair with making Animal Kingdom an “after dark” park has dried up.
+So basically, the park’s 5,000 seat amphitheater is empty and (thanks to the Florida sun) totally unusable for anything but a nighttime show, which appears to be an unappetizing initiative for Team Disney Orlando whose short love affair with making Animal Kingdom an “after dark” park has subsided.
 And that, I hope, paints the picture of the Asia we have to work with.
 So here’s what I imagined…

 Build-Out